Azuremis/experimental-books/docs/index.markdown

 layout: home
 title: "Experimental Books"
+description: "Exploring the future of manuscript generation through AI-assisted writing"
 ---

-# Welcome to Experimental Books
+# Welcome

 Exploring the future of manuscript generation through AI-assisted writing.
-Our current featured work is "The Eternal OM" - a comprehensive exploration of the primordial sound that shapes our universe.
+Our current featured work explores the primordial sound that shapes our universe.

 ## Featured Work